 Formerly Executive Director of one of London's leading theatres for ten years - the Lyric Hammersmith - Jessica led from inception to completion the theatre’s £20m capital redevelopment project.
 Whilst doing this, she was also trying to become a mother and went through eleven rounds of IVF at a range of UK fertility clinics which resulted in multiple miscarriages and an ectopic pregnancy that almost took her life.

 In February 2014, Jessica published a book about her experiences The Pursuit of Motherhood.
-This catapulted her into the limelight as one of the first people prepared to talk openly about the stigma of infertility.
-Her new book 21 Miles: Swimming in search of the meaning of motherhood was published in May 2018 (paperback released in April 2019).
+It became an Amazon bestseller and catapulted her into the limelight as one of the first people prepared to talk openly about the stigma of infertility.
+Her second book 21 Miles: Swimming in search of the meaning of motherhood was published in May 2018 (paperback released in April 2019).
+Both books are also available on Amazon Audible, narrated by the author.

 Throughout this decade of Jessica's life she has been taking on some of the world’s most iconic endurance challenges to raise awareness of what it means to struggle to conceive and to encourage new ways of thinking about family.
-She has run the London Marathon, swum the English Channel and is now in the final stages of training to climb Mount Everest in 2020 which will win her the world record as the first woman to complete the iconic 'Pond to Peak' Challenge.
-She describes this aspect of her work as 'adventure activism.'
-To date she has raised over £30,000 for her chosen charities including Fertility Network UK.
+She has run the London Marathon, swum the English Channel and is now in the final stages of training to climb Mount Everest which will win her the world record as the first woman to complete the iconic 'Pond to Peak' Challenge.
+She describes this aspect of her work as 'adventure activism' and has raised thousands of pounds for charity including Fertility Network UK.

-Jessica also holds a number of non executive positions in the world of fertility and the arts:- she has been a trustee of the national charity Fertility Network UK; a patient adviser to the HFEA, the government’s independent regulator of fertility treatment; and is a member of the Fertility Education Initiative chaired by Professor Adam Balen.
-She has also been a trustee/non executive director of numerous arts organisations including Royal Lyceum Theatre Edinburgh, Opera Holland Park , Crying Out Loud and UK Theatre.
+Jessica has also held a number of non executive positions in the world of fertility and the arts:- she has been a trustee of the national charity Fertility Network UK; a patient adviser to the HFEA, the government’s independent regulator of fertility treatment; and is a member of the Fertility Education Initiative chaired by Professor Adam Balen.
+She has also been a trustee/non executive director of numerous arts organisations including Royal Lyceum Theatre Edinburgh, Opera Holland Park , Crying Out Loud, Told By An Idiot and UK Theatre.